ligoj/ligoj/app-api/README.md

 docker build -t ligoj/ligoj-api:3.2.2 .
 ```

-## Build with Docker builder
+## Build with Docker builder (recommended)

-With this mode, no build tools (kava, Maven,...) are required to build the image.
+With this mode, no build tools (java, Maven,...) are required to build the image.

 ```
 docker build -t ligoj/ligoj-api:3.2.2 -f Dockerfile.build .